williamdwatson/bananagrams_solver/README.md

 Run `npm run tauri dev` to launch the program in development mode (with code watching/hot reloading); run `npm run tauri build` to compile the standalone program/installer in release mode.
 ### Documentation
 Code documentation can be found [here](https://williamdwatson.github.io/bananagrams_solver/doc/bananagrams_solver/index.html).
+### Browser deployment
+A purely in-browser version can be found [here](https://williamdwatson.github.io/bananagrams_solver_web/).
+Note that this is usually much slower than the Rust version.

 ## Performance
 For performance metrics, a random selection of _n_ letters was taken from the set of standard Bananagrams letters (of which there are 144 in total, so when _n_=144 all letters are being used).
 Overall, as the hand size (number of letters) increases, the time taken to find a solution increases while the board density decreases.
 However, this can vary dramatically depending on which letters were randomly chosen.